xXleowXx/gitlab-charts/doc/installation/migration/docker.md

    ```

 1. Visit the Helm based deployment and confirm projects, groups, users, issues
-   etc. that existed in your Docker GitLab image-based installation are restored.
+   etc. that existed in your Docker based installation are restored.
    Also verify if the uploaded files (avatars, files uploaded to issues, etc.)
    are loaded fine.